Susan J. Clark

-Education and significance of research
+Education and research

-Clark completed her Bachelor of Science (Honours Call 1) degree at the Australian National University, ACT, Australia in 1978, under the supervision of Dr Ken Reed and Dr Lynn Dalgarno (who along with Dr John Shine uncovered the Shine-Dalgarno sequence).
-She earned a PhD (1982) in Biochemistry at the University of Adelaide, South Australia, by mapping and sequencing human histone genes, under the supervision of Dr Julian Wells.
+Clark completed her Bachelor of Science (Honours Class 1) degree at the Australian National University in 1978, under the supervision of Dr Ken Reed and Dr Lynn Dalgarno (who along with Dr John Shine uncovered the Shine-Dalgarno sequence).
+She earned a PhD (1982) in Biochemistry at the University of Adelaide, by mapping and sequencing human histone genes, under the supervision of Dr Julian Wells.
 During her postdoctoral years (1983-1988) at Biotechnology Australia, Clark led studies on the first recombinant vaccine development in Australia and eukaryotic gene expression of human inhibin, IL-3 and GM-CSF.

 As Group Leader of the Gene Regulation Unit at the Kanematsu Laboratories, Royal Prince Alfred Hospital from 1992 - 2000, Clark developed highly sensitive techniques that enabled DNA methylation sequencing of single genes from small volumes (<100 cells) using sodium bisulphite, which converts cytosine residues to uracil residues in single-stranded DNA, under conditions that preserve 5-Methylcytosine.

-In 2000 Clark established the Epigenetics Group at the Sydney Cancer Centre, Royal Prince Alfred Hospital and led the unit until 2004.
+In 2000, Clark established the Epigenetics Group at the Sydney Cancer Centre, Royal Prince Alfred Hospital and led the unit until 2004.
 She went on to establish the Epigenetics Research Program in the Cancer Research Division and the moved Garvan Institute of Medical Research and was appointed the inaugural Head of the Genomics and Epigenetics Division in 2015.
 Clark has published over 650 manuscripts which contributed to the emergence of an entirely new discipline of cancer epigenomics.